Nikhilverma2002/Vrihad/README.md

-Vrihad Quiz App
-Vrihad Quiz is an engaging Android app designed for quiz enthusiasts.
+Vrihad VHC Quiz app is an engaging Android app designed for quiz enthusiasts.
 It offers a seamless quiz experience with the flexibility of both offline and online modes.

 Features: